andrewnathanco/grid/README.md

-# anc-template
+# grid
-A template to create a new game
+A game where you have to connect two points on a grid